krustmin/Real-Time_SuperResolution/README.md

 # Real-Time Super Resolution (Ver.1.0 + 2.0) (Complete) #

 ~~ ?? ~~

-~~- This code aims to convert FHD to 4K within 60 FPS on low-level GPUs or low-level NPU. ~~
+~~- This code aims to convert FHD to 4K within 60 FPS on low-level GPUs or low-level NPU. ~~ ~~- This code aims to convert FHD to 4K within 60 FPS on low-level GPUs or low-level NPU. ~~

 ~~- Support various denoising. ~~